Can You Pay Off a credit card with another Credit card?

 1. When should I pay my credit card bill?

-Prior to the due date each month, you should settle your credit card bill.
+You should settle your credit card bill before the due date each month.
 Pay your credit card statement in full as quickly as practicable, even if you only pay a little portion of the outstanding sum.
-To improve your credit rating, it is beneficial to pay your payment in full or in part before a balance is reported.

 2. Can I pay my credit card bill with a debit card?